timdidrik/web-store/README.md

 Not that a README should be updates but:
 Basic functionality works now.
 And I have an insurmountable amount of hatred for typescript, and hydration errors that are almost impossible to debug.

+---
+POST request doesn't work with POSTMAN - gives 500 Internal Server Error no matter what I do.